bediger4000/linked_lists/README.md

 then doing a Heapsort would satisfy the problem statement.
 This is essentially making the singly linked list into a doubly linked list, so I doubt this is the desired solution.

+If it's a doubly linked list to begin with, the [Great Tree List Recursion Problem]() is part of a solution.
+Create a binary search tree from the doubly linked list, then linearize the now-sorted tree.

+Both of these have the advantage of seeming "Medium" in difficulty.

 [A Comparative Study of Linked List Sorting Algorithms](https://pages.mtu.edu/~shene/PUBLICATIONS/1996/3Conline.pdf), Ching-Kuang Shene, has a pragmatic study of a few well-known